JackKelly/cosmSender/README.md

 # Use cacheSize=0 to send data to Cosm as soon as it arrives at this script
 c=CosmSender(<APIKEY>, <FEED>, dataStreamDefaults, cacheSize=1)

-# Send data for dataStream '8' with value '1'.
+# Send data to dataStream '8' with value '1'.
 # Because this is the first time that we have referenced dataStream '8',
 # CosmSender will send Cosm the dataStreamDefaults for dataStream '8'
 c.sendData('8','1')